-Under the Mylan Agreement, Mylan paid the Company an upfront fee of \$15.0 million for the delivery of the revefenacin license in 2015 and, in 2016, Mylan paid the Company a milestone payment \$15.0 million for the achievement of 50% enrollment in the Phase 3 twelve-month safety study.
-Separately, pursuant to an agreement to purchase ordinary shares entered into on January 30, 2015, Mylan Inc., a subsidiary of Mylan N.V., made a \$30.0 million equity investment in the Company, buying 1,585,790 ordinary shares from the Company in February 2015 in a private placement transaction at a price of approximately \$18.918 per share, which represented a 10% premium, equal to \$4.2 million, over the volume weighted-average price per share of the Company's ordinary shares for the five trading days ending on January 30, 2015.
+Under the Mylan Agreement, Mylan paid the Company an upfront fee of \$15.0 million for the delivery of the revefenacin license in 2015 and, in 2016, Mylan paid the Company a milestone payment of \$15.0 million for the achievement of 50% enrollment in the related Phase 3 twelve-month safety study.

-Under the Mylan Agreement, as of September 30, 2019, the Company is eligible to receive from Mylan potential global (ex-China and adjacent territories) development, regulatory and sales milestone payments totaling up to \$205.0 million in the aggregate, with \$160.0 million associated with YUPELRI monotherapy, and \$45.0 million associated with future potential combination products.
+As of March 31, 2020, excluding the aggregate \$30.0 million payment noted above, the Company is eligible to receive from Mylan potential global (ex-China and adjacent territories) development, regulatory and sales milestone payments totaling up to \$205.0 million in the aggregate, with \$160.0 million associated with YUPELRI monotherapy, and

+\$45.0 million associated with future potential combination products.
 Of the \$160.0 million associated with monotherapy, \$150.0 million relates to sales milestones based on achieving certain levels of net sales and \$10.0 million relates to regulatory actions in the European Union ("EU").
 The \$45.0 million associated with future potential combination products relates solely to development and regulatory actions.

-The Mylan Agreement is considered to be within the scope of ASC 808, as the parties are active participants and exposed to the risks and rewards of the collaborative activity.
-Under the terms of the Mylan Agreement, Mylan was responsible for reimbursement of the Company's costs related to the registrational program up until the approval of the first new drug application in November 2018, thereafter, research and development ("R&D") expenses are shared.
+The Mylan Agreement is considered to be within the scope of ASC 808 and partially within the scope of ASC 606, as the parties are active participants and exposed to the risks and rewards of the collaborative activity with a unit of account provided to Mylan as a customer.
+Under the terms of the Mylan Agreement, Mylan was responsible for reimbursement of the Company's costs related to the registrational program up until the approval of the first new drug application in November 2018, thereafter, R&D expenses are shared.
 Performing R&D services for reimbursement is considered to be a collaborative activity under the scope of ASC 808.
 Reimbursable program costs are recognized proportionately with the performance of the underlying services and accounted for as reductions to R&D expense.
 For this unit of account, the Company did not recognize revenue or analogize to ASC 606 and, as such, the reimbursable program costs are excluded from the transaction price.

-The Company analogized to ASC 606 for the accounting for two performance obligations: (1) delivery of the license to develop and commercialize revefenacin; and (2) joint steering committee participation.
-The Company determined the license to be distinct from the joint steering committee participation.
-The Company further determined that the transaction price under the arrangement was comprised of the following: (1) \$15.0 million upfront license fee received in 2015; (2) \$4.2 million premium related to the ordinary share purchase agreement received in 2015; and (3) \$15.0 million milestone for 50% enrollment in the Phase 3 twelve-month safety study received in 2016.
-The total transaction price of \$34.2 million was allocated to the two performance obligations based on the Company's best estimate of the relative stand-alone selling price.
+The Company determined the license to develop and commercialize revefenacin to be a unit of account for which Mylan is a customer and a separate performance obligation.
+The joint steering committee participation was also determined to be a performance obligation for which the Company analogized to ASC 606 to recognize revenue.
+Using the concepts from ASC 606, the Company further determined that the transaction price under the arrangement was comprised of the following: (1) \$15.0 million upfront license fee received in 2015; (2) \$4.2 million premium received in 2015 related to an ordinary share purchase agreement with Mylan; and (3) \$15.0 million milestone for 50% enrollment in the Phase 3 twelve-month safety study received in 2016.
+The total transaction price of \$34.2 million was allocated to the two performance obligations based on the Company's best estimate of the relative stand-alone selling prices.
 For the delivery of the license, the Company based the stand-alone selling price on a discounted cash flow approach and considered several factors including, but not limited to: discount rate, development timeline, regulatory risks, estimated market demand and future revenue potential.
 For the committee participation, the Company based the stand-alone selling price on the average compensation of its committee members estimated to be incurred over the performance period.
 The Company expects to recognize collaboration revenue from the committee participation ratably over the performance period of approximately seventeen years.